Nazar-Okruzhko/Model-Researcher-Ultimate/README.md

 # Model-Researcher-Ultimate
-Hello, it's Nazar Okruzhko, maybe some of you know me from Reddit or Sketchfab, I am an ID Tech 5 expert, I was used to be a Real Begginer at reverse engineering, just started a some time ago but Reverseing ID Tech 5 & ID Tech 6 & ID Tech 7 games made some real progress over the past few weeks...
+Hello, it's Nazar Okruzhko, some of you might know me from Reddit or Sketchfab, I am an ID Tech 5 expert in terms of Reverse Engineering, I was used to be a real Noob at reverse engineering, just started a some time ago but Reversing ID Tech 5 & ID Tech 6 & ID Tech 7 games made me some unreal progress over the past just a few weeks...

-I've made a tool called "Model Researcher Ultimate" for Extracting 3D Models from any games, it's design based on the original "Model Researcher" which design is based on the "Model Inspector" which is based of "Hex2Obj".
+I've made a tool called "Model Researcher Ultimate" for Extracting 3D Models from any games, it's design is based on the original "Model Researcher" which design is based on the "Model Inspector" which is based of "Hex2Obj".

 <img width="1920" height="1080" alt="Screenshot (2855)" src="https://github.com/user-attachments/assets/9dfc05e0-63ef-4aa4-bbb4-ffc910914cde" />